digiscot/digiscot-website/pages/challenge-guidance.md

 **SECTION 4: PROPOSED BENEFICIARIES**

-4.1 Please tell us which of the following groups will directly benefit from your project:
+4.1 Please tell us which of the following target groups will directly benefit from your project:

 •	Older People